Sands of Time

 Those who want a fresh perspective and a quiet place to contemplate New Year’s goals should get an early start and head south of Half Moon Bay to San Gregorio State Beach.
-Blissfully quiet on early winter mornings, the wide beach has a large cave to explore and more than a mile of nice walking—but you’ve gotta watch the winter tides!
+The wide beach has a large cave to explore and more than a mile of nice walking—but you’ve gotta watch the tides (be mindful, always keep an eye to the ocean, talk to a ranger, check tide charts).
 Stroll the beach and turn around at any point, or go the distance if conditions are in your favor.
 (San Gregorio and Pomponio State Beaches are connected via 1.5 miles of golden terrain, but in winter this hike connection isn’t recommended because it’s often inaccessible due to higher tides.)

 Even if you just walk a short distance on San Gregorio, you’re likely to enjoy plentiful solitude as you make your footprints beside impressive sandstone cliffs, passing bulky driftwood, spying seashells, and observing the mood of the waves.
 North of the estuary you’ll find the cave, with a bulk of driftwood inside, making a good seat for gazing out to the sea, and contemplating the year ahead.